 A week before the Rhine crossing, Patton had held a press conference in which he delivered a classic performance, mixing the humorous, provocative, and the profane.
 He announced that the Third Army would shortly capture its 230,000th prisoner of war.
 Having previously been denied permission to photograph the face of the 200,000th prisoner (the Geneva Convention required that a prisoner be protected against acts of “public curiosity”), Patton announced that “this time we will take a picture of his ass.”
 (A week later their POW capture would top 300,000.)

 Patton also requested the help of the press corps in informing the Germans that four of his armored divisions were slashing away at them.
 The publicity was “not for me—God knows I’ve got enough—I could go to heaven and St. Peter would recognize me right away—but it is for the officers and the men.”
 Patton then complained “that the Marines go to town by reporting the number [of their men] killed, I always try to fight without getting [our] people killed.”

-Cite This Article"Nazi Germany: The Nazi Party And Hitler" History on the Net
+Cite This Article"Nazi Germany: The Nazi Party, Hitler And World War 2" History on the Net

 © 2000-2022, Salem Media.